bullet92/contract/contract_recurring_invoicing_marker/README.rst

 Usage
 =====
+This module depends on babel python's module, so please install it first http://babel.pocoo.org/en/latest/dates.html

 On a contract (*Sales > Sales > Contracts*), mark "Generate recurring invoices automatically" for enabling the creation of recurring invoices.